-Case Incorporated Registered Additional Condition Reasons 1.
-Malaysia Malaysia Developed patient's database for a hospital in India, Server in Malaysia Though incorporated outside India, it is involved in transacting business in India and having place of Business through electronic model.
+Case Incorporated Registered Additional Condition Reasons 1 Malaysia Malaysia Developed patient's defor a hosp India, Serving Malaysia Though incorporated outside India, it is involved in transacting business in India and having placeof Business through electronic mode.
 Hence it is a foreign company.
-2. Dubai Dubai No place of business in India but employs agents in India Since the company, though employed agent in India, but have no place of business in India.
+2 Dubai Dubai No Place of business in India but employs agents in India India Since the company, the employed agent in India, but no place of business in India Hence not a foreign company 3 California held in India cannot busine Mere holding of meetings in India cannot be termed as conducting business activity in India.
 Hence not a foreign company.
-3. California Calfornia Mere holding of meeting in India cannot be termed as conducting business activity in India.
-Hence not a foreign company.
-4. Australia Australia As per the provisions, if not less than 50% of shareholding of a foreign company is held by Indian citizens.
-It is treated as an Indian Company.
-Hence this is not a foreign company.
-5. Washington Washington This is one of the ways of transacting business through electronic modes.
+4 Australia Australia 59% of the shareholding held by an Indian company than 50% of shareholding of a 5 Washington Washington Offers & invite deposits from citizens of India but has no place of business India This is one of the ways of transacting business through electronic modes.
 However, this company doesn't have a place of business in India.
-Hence it cannot be called as a Foreign Company.
-6. Germany Germany As per the provision, if not less than 50% of shareholding of a foreign company is held by Indian citizens, it is treated as an Indian Company.
+Hence it is cannot be called as a Foreign Company 6 Germany Germany 49% of the shareholding held by an Indian Company As per the provisions, if not less than 50% of shareholding of a foreign company is held by Indian citizens, it is treated as an Indian Company.
 Here only 49% is held by Indian company.
 Hence this is a foreign company.